Sajanader/reading-notes/README.md

 #### by markdown you can change text's foramt and adding links or images:
  * you can make heading by use # before words.
  * you can make the word in bold by using ** before a word and after it.

+ Let me to tell you about myself.
+My name is saja.
+ I have studied management at Luminus university.
+I fond of learning new thing especially practical things.
+I love math and engineering but some obstacles prevented me studying it.
+Now I hope to be a professional developer.
+Actually after joining this course I become more fascinated in coding.
+ Finally, this is my GitHub account https://github.com/Sajanader.